arneultroneous/ultroneous.org/source/_posts/2017-12-21-winter-solstice.md

 {% newthought "I received" %} more and greater gifts this year than I am able to recount.

 I practiced concentrating on an unfamiliar image of myself: to see myself as a host, holding a space where a great many things can enter.
 I received all sorts this way, and welcomed them all more or less{% sidenote "More or less.
 I still notice myself getting annoyed or disturbed by the behavior of some guests.
 It tends to pass quickly." %} equally.

+I found that I enjoyed saying yes as much as I enjoyed saying no.{% sidenote "Some say yes too often.
+I've said no too often." %} I found, as well, the unexpected importance of saying nothing and continuing to listen, until the time is right -- and I enjoy that, too.
+All three of these are challenging and rewarding, in different ways.

+To stand at an open doorway, greeting visitors, listening to their stories, and, at last, either welcoming them inside or sending them to another place.
+It's an interesting position to be in.
+Every visitor is a gift, and every visitor is a risk.
+I always find both these realities easy to see.
+It's never a question of *if* I say yes; it's a question of *when*, and for how long.
+My house cannot hold everyone who wants to visit at the same time.
+Timing becomes important.

+This is how it felt to me, becoming part of a team.
+I often felt myself in the role of the host, providing the context where something can happen, caring for everything going on in the space that I hold.

+The greatest gift I received was my team.

+{% newthought "I'm grateful" %} for Diogo.
+His transformation into adulthood, over the last three months, has deepened my faith in the potential of humanity as a whole to heal.
+I know now for a fact that the knot of fear around money, which nearly all of us are trapped in, can be loosened and finally undone.

+I'm grateful for Arne.
+I have seen more of the future through him than I have through any dream or fantasy, and it's more beautiful than I can bear to look at for long.
+All I can say is that I have now felt at peace in the presence of unspeakable truth.

+I'm grateful for Shirley.
+I am endlessly amazed that a human being who has gained so much knowledge remains so absolutely, and seemingly effortlessly, dedicated to learning more.
+I am still coming to terms with the humbling shock of knowing who was waiting to come inside, when I open my door.

+I'm grateful for who I became.